 Since the 1980s, Mary Miss has been one of the world’s most renowned and celebrated creators of public art and land art.
 Several of her permanent installations are global landmarks of late-20th century public art and a few, I suspect, have been experienced by more people than any other site-specific modern art installation in the world, due to their locations in central Manhattan.

 The astonishing and truly unique feature of FLOW was that each giant pin was not necessarily located at the site of the water-related feature it was marking, such as a wetland, dam, or sewer outfall.
 The pin could be some distance away, up to hundreds of feet.
 Each feature and pin was paired with a swiveling mirror on a pedestal placed along any of various pathways in parks and riverbanks around the city.
 Each mirror had a red dot and etched informational text about its respective water feature.
 It all came together when the viewer turned the mirror so the red dot aligned with the reflection of the distant pin.
-As a result, it would appear in the mirror as though the pin had been placed directly in the wetland or dam, or alongside it.
-In other words, there was an imaginary line formed by the water feature, the pin, and the informational mirror, each located some distance apart.
+When they were aligned in the mirror it would appear as though the pin had been placed directly in the wetland or dam itself or alongside it.

-The point of all this – the stroke of genius – was that it allowed for marking features where signs would be impossible to install or too far away from the viewer, such as a publicly inaccessible wetland on the opposite side of the river from a public park.
+The stroke of genius – and this is the whole point of having the mirrors and oversize map pins – was that it allowed for marking features where signs would be impossible to install or too far away from the viewer, such as a publicly inaccessible wetland on the opposite side of the river from a public park.
 Further, it physically engaged people in getting to know their environment, because you had to stop and turn the mirror and think about what was going on with the big red pin and the water infrastructure.

 Mary Miss is known for her innovative blurring of the boundaries between art, landscape architecture, engineering, and education.
 But this description doesn’t do justice to the physical activity, playfulness, fun and mystery her works inspire.
 Most people who have ever taken a subway in New York City have seen her work as a large-scale installation is spread throughout one of the largest and busiest stations.
 The enigmatic bright red metal frames and narrow apertures with half-hidden mirrors and texts throughout the 14th Street subway station are her Framing Union Square (1999-2000).
 They frame traces of the station from before its modernization, such as mosaics, rivets, and wiring, or mark where elements used to be.
 She also was the lead artist for the distinctive plaza and promenade at Battery Park City called South Cove (1984), which to this day is said to be the point in Manhattan with the closest pedestrian access to the water and has aged better than many plazas and promenades from that era.
 For some time her outdoor work has been focused on public engagement and carries the umbrella title of City as Living Laboratory.